abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/executeclasses.md

     memory:  2Gi
 ```

-The dialog box `settings`:`user information` shows the user's labels
+The dialog box `settings`:`user information` displays the user's labels.

 ![login resources sylver](img/login-resource-userinfo-silver.png)

-The current user chooses `silver`
+The current user has selected `silver`.

 - Open a webshell to read the environment variables.

 ![login resources sylver](img/login-resources-silver-env.png)

-Inside the pod, the environment variable `ABCDESKTOP EXECUTE_CLASSNAME` is set to the value `silver`
+Inside the pod, the environment variable `ABCDESKTOP_EXECUTE_CLASSNAME` is set to the value `silver`.

 ```
 echo $ABCDESKTOP EXECUTE_CLASSNAME
 silver
 ```

-Inside the pod, the environment variable `ABCDESKTOP EXECUTE_CLASS` is set to the selected json value.
+Inside the pod, the environment variable `ABCDESKTOP_EXECUTE_CLASS` is set to the selected JSON configuration object.

 ```
 echo $ABCDESKTOP_EXECUTE_CLASS